 Haha!
 Ponzi?
 Fraud?
 There they go with those words again.

-The cryptocurrency itself, the PRO ecurrency, is said to be an authentic blochchain cryptocurrency.
-As I remember it, the company says that it will be tradable on cryptocurrency exchanges (only a few as of the end of April, but it is up from the $0.04 ICO price to $0.07 the last I heard!), under the symbol, PROC.
+The cryptocurrency itself, the PRO ecurrency (PROC), is said to be an authentic blockchain cryptocurrency.
+As the company promised, it is tradable on cryptocurrency exchanges (only a few as of the end of April, but it is up from the $0.04 ICO price to $0.07 the last I heard!), under the symbol, PROC.
 It is intended that as the user-base for the PRO expands, more and more exchanges will be accepting it, and more and more online merchants will be offering the rebates, and more and more merchants will be accepting it as payment for their goods.
 The company has plans in place to incentivize merchants to do just that (See their White Paper).

-As for the MLM aspect, as I understand it, the company offers a free membership that allows use of the above described app.
+As for the MLM aspect, the company offers a free membership that allows use of the above described app.
 For those that are interested in working the business, payment of an activation fee and purchase of an education package comes with the right to sponsor people and receive commission on their purchases (the education package may be optional).
-All business-activated participants are eligible for “binary bonuses”.
+All business-activated participants are eligible for various commissions, including “binary bonuses”.
 This is standard MLM practice.
-The only thing that seems porentially ponzi-like is that the more expensive a package is the more levels of “matching bonus” can be received.
+The only thing that seems porentially ponzi-like is that with purchases of more expensive a packages more levels of “matching bonuses” can be received.
 But ponzi-like or not, I’m pretty sure this is standard MLM practice as well.
 And they do seem to have that lawyer.
 He showed up during April at one or more public promotional events.

 Fraud?
 Well it doesn’t look like it to me, but we won’t know for awhile.
-Presently the money launderer, Fintact, is scrambling to straighten out all the data that just got dumped on them for 10,000 some-odd group members and their orders.
-Once that is processed, perhaps next week, we will see our education packages.
-And the biggee, also next week I think, we get to see that shopping app!
+Presently the “money launderer”, Fintact, is scrambling to straighten out all the data that just got dumped on them for 10,000 some-odd group members and their orders.
+Once that is processed, we will see our education packages.
+And the biggee, in May I think, we get to see that shopping app!
 Personally I have been holding off buying some things I need at home so that when I shop I can get Pro Currency rewarded into my wallet.

 That leads us to one final complaint that behind MLM raises: that the value of PRO currency is expected to rise.
 They say,